 8.1 Policy, Order Change or Cancellation

 Executed orders oblige the customer to accept the products and services.
-Coplax AG can accept subsequent changes or cancellations of orders by the customer at its own discretion and a compensation of 20% (twenty percent) of the canceled order value, but at least CHF 50.00 (fifty Swiss francs), as well as any loss in value of the canceled order Bill products from the time they are ordered.
-The customer's right of revocation and withdrawal remain unaffected (see section 8.2 et seq.)..).
+Coplax AG can accept subsequent changes or cancellations of orders by the customer at its own discretion and a compensation of 20% (twenty percent) of the canceled order value, but at least CHF 50.00 (fifty Swiss francs), as well as any loss in value of the canceled order Invoice products from the moment they are ordered.
+The customer's right of revocation and withdrawal remain unaffected (see Section 8.2 et seq.)..).

-If the customer is a consumer (i.e. a natural person who places the order for a purpose that cannot be attributed to his commercial or independent professional activity), he has the right within 14 (fourteen) daysn to revoke the purchase contract without giving reasons and without incurring any costs.
+If the customer is a consumer (i.e. a natural person who places the order for a purpose that cannot be attributed primarily to their commercial or independent professional activity), then they have the right within 14 (fourteen) daysn to revoke the purchase contract without giving reasons and without incurring any costs.

-The cancellation period is 14 (fourteen) days from the day on which the customer or a third party designated by the customer who is not the carrier, the contract products (or the last products, a partial shipment or a piece in the case of a contract for several products of one single order, or the delivery of products in several partial shipments or pieces)..
+The cancellation period is 14 (fourteen) days from the day on which the customer or a third party designated by the customer who is not the carrier, the contract products (or the last products, a partial shipment or a piece in the case of a contract for several products of one a single order, or the delivery of products in several installments or pieces)..

 In order to be able to exercise the right of withdrawal, the customer must inform the provider of his decision to withdraw from this contract in a timely manner by means of a clear statement (e.g. a letter sent by post, fax or e-mail).
 If the customer makes use of this option, the provider will immediately send the customer a confirmation (e.g. by email) of the receipt of such a revocation.